Nerbjerb/moovmii/replit.md

   - Route separation: N and W train arrivals tracked separately by route and direction
   - Line selection: Displays the line (N or W) with the soonest arrival for each direction
   - Headsign extraction: Uses actual trip headsigns from GTFS feed with fallback to defaults
-  - Zero-minute arrivals: Trains arriving now (0 minutes) display "Now" instead of "0 Min"
+  - Zero-minute arrivals: Trains arriving now (0 minutes) display "1 Min" instead of "0 Min"
   - Automatic 30-second refresh interval on frontend
   - Uses `gtfs-realtime-bindings` package to decode Protocol Buffer data
 - All external APIs accessed server-side via `/api` endpoints